The Division of Diversity and Inclusion is home to several departments and programs that support RIT students, faculty and staff.

 The Collegiate Science and Technology Entry Program (CSTEP) is a New York State grant funded initiative designed to foster academic excellence for students in the science, technology, engineering, and math majors, as well as majors that required a license (i.e. accounting, criminal justice/law, psychology, etc.).

-An intensive four-week summer program that consists of two three-credit-hour courses, developmental workshops, academic coaching, and community building.
+An intensive four-week summer program that consists of credit bearing courses, developmental workshops, academic coaching, and community building.
 This pre-collegiate program helps first-year students get acclimated to RIT, building confidence and bridges to resources before the school year begins.

 The Destler/Johnson Rochester City Scholars program covers full tuition for qualifying Rochester City School District and approved charter school graduates who are admitted as freshmen (or first-year) full time students at RIT.

 The Division of Diversity and Inclusion’s Diversity Education Program offers a variety of programs and experiences through different approaches that help students, staff, and faculty at RIT work toward recognizing and developing skills to address cultural humility.